modAL-python/modAL/README.md

 For more details on how to implement your custom strategies, visit the page [Extending modAL](Extending-modAL)!

 ## An example with active regression<a name="active-regression"></a>
-To see modAL in *real* action, let's consider an active regression problem with Gaussian Processes!
+To see modAL in *real* action, let's consider an active regression problem with Gaussian processes!
 In this example, we shall try to learn the *noisy sine* function:
 ```python
 import numpy as np